exein-io/pulsar/crates/modules/file-system-monitor/README.md

 ## Testing

-You can try this module using the [probe binary](../../../src/bin/probe.rs):
+You can try this module using this [example](../../../examples/standalone-probes/main.rs):

 ```sh
 cargo xtask probe file-system-monitor